Complain effectively about a solicitor

 When it comes to legal advisers, maintaining impartiality is fundamental.
 Conflicts of interest arise when your solicitor's ability to act in your best interests is compromised.

 This could be due to personal connections, financial interests, or representing another client with opposing interests.
-Recognising these conflicts is crucial, as they can undermine the trust and efficacy of legal counsel.
+These conflicts can undermine the trust and efficacy of legal counsel.

 Examples of conflicts of interest in legal services